B2B Marketing Attribution for Beginners

 Attribution tools often refer to them as “Direct Source”

-And thus, undervalue the impact of certain marketing channels
+And therefore undervalue the impact of certain marketing channels

-I encourage you to try them out to see if they add value once you have set up the attribution basics.
+I encourage you to try them out to see if they add value once you’ve set up the attribution basics.

 5. Weighting touchpoints too much on the last click